microsoft/onnxruntime/docs/get-started/with-c.md

 nav_exclude: true
 ---

-# ONNX Runtime C API
+# Get started with ORT for C
 {: .no_toc }

 ## Contents